 Geezer began in 2005 when people arrived to see local favorites Rookie Card play Weezer's classic "Blue Album" for a benefit at San Diego's world-famous Casbah.
 Instead, they were greeted by old men offering Werther's from deep, checkered pockets.
-Very few were lucky enough to see this early incarnation of the act, due to a scheduling error that occured when their grandson booked their debut using an ancient Jewish calendar that had no mention of something called Super Bowl Sunday.
-The group retired to Florida after just two shows but were resurrected four score and seven years later.
+After just two shows, the group retired to Florida for several years.
 Only one band could convince Geezer to come out of retirement: Weezer.

-Radio station FM94.9 asked the senior combo to host auditions for the San Diego stop of Weezer's 2008 Hootenanny tour, where the band was letting lucky fans play with them onstage in each city.
+Radio station FM94.9 asked the senior combo to host auditions for the San Diego stop of Weezer's 2008 Hootenanny tour, where the band was letting lucky fans play with them onstage.
 Between singer Rivers Cuomo eagerly accepting fresh cookies onstage in front of 10,000 grandkids, the quick clip of new bassist Zachary Goode Sr onstage in the band's "I'm Your Daddy" video and the entire group and crew paying such close attention to their nurse, it seemed that Weezer liked the wheezers just fine.
-Now, the old-timers have the rare opportunity to brag about actually playing onstage with the band whose songs they regularly cover in front of 10,000 youngsters (except that they can't remember any of
+They had no idea.
+After years of posting about Geezer shows, the band asked the grandpas to appear with them in a KIA advertisement filmed on Venice Beach.

-Geezer re-learned a few numbers to play in FM94/9's booth outside the show and it seemed downright silly to not give them a shot in local taverns and comedy clubs.
-Grandchildren of all ages started to flock to these shindigs and suddenly the band was back in action.
-What started out as a Weezer-heavy setlist quickly became a history of recorded music.
-Forgotten lyrics and off-the-cuff requests turned into genius mashups attributed to "senior memory".
-The most talented School of Rock students on the west coast started becoming part of the act at all-ages shows.
-When Adam Yauch was diagnosed with cancer, they learned an entire set of Beastie Boys songs for a cancer benefit on two weeks notice.
+While Weezer has released a Mister Rogers-themed video and incorporated more barbershoppe into their repertoire, Geezer quickly forgot how to play most Weezer songs and their setlist quickly became a history of recorded music.
+Forgotten lyrics and off-the-cuff requests turned into genius mashups n' medleys attributed to "senior memory".
+The most talented School of Rock and breakdancing grandkids on the west coast started becoming part of the act.
+When angel Adam Yauch was diagnosed with cancer, they learned an entire set of Beastie Boys songs for a cancer benefit on two weeks notice.
 It quickly became the highlight of their performances and they've been wrapping ever since.